Dr. Morgane Uberti

-Visiting scholar, RomanIslam Center - University of Hamburg, Germany
+Visiting Scholar, RomanIslam Center - University of Hamburg

-Postdoctoral fellow, Ecole des Hautes Etudes Hispaniques et Ibériques - Casa de Velazquez, Madrid, Spain
+Postdoctoral Fellow, Ecole des Hautes Etudes Hispaniques et Ibériques - Casa de Velazquez, Madrid

-Temporary lecturer and Research assistant – Roman History, University of Bordeaux, France
+Temporary Lecturer and Research assistant – Roman History, University of Bordeaux

 Research responsibilities and main projects

-Jointly responsible and coordinator of IGAMA project (Inscriptions de la Gaule entre Antiquité et Moyen Age), Universities of Poitiers, Bordeaux, Aix, France
+Jointly responsible and coordinator of IGAMA project (Inscriptions de la Gaule entre Antiquité et Moyen Age), Universities of Poitiers, Bordeaux, Aix

 Co-founding member and coordinator of LIMITS project, with V. Debiais (EHESS, Paris) and I. Velázquez Soriano (UCM, Madrid), Casa de Velázquez, Spain-France

-Curator, Exposition Sendas Epigráficas, Casa de Velazquez, Madrid, Spain
+Curator, Exposition Sendas Epigráficas, Casa de Velazquez, Madrid

 «Un règne sans roi.
 Le non-dit du temps dans quelques inscriptions de la Gaule alto-médiévale» in: Debiais V., et al. ed., Words/les mots, Turnhout, 2020, 181-208.